-Both agencies acknowledge that it's not safe nor humane for individuals to live along state rights of way -for the unsheltered, the neighboring communities and the traveling public.
+Both agencies acknowledge that it's not safe nor humane for individuals to live along state rights of way, for the unsheltered, the neighboring communities and the traveling public.
 WSP's approach acknowledges a thoughtful partnership while addressing criminality and public safety concerns.

-However, enforcement strategies are not the primary answer to preventing people from re-encampment over time.
+While the current method of preventing reencampments over time includes site-level modification and monitoring and trespass enforcement, these are not sustainable as the overarching need also includes more housing, services and support to help people move inside and be successful in breaking the cycle of homelessness.
 Washington's affordable housing crisis is consistent with what other cities, counties and states experience along with many social and cultural challenges that contribute to an increasing number of people living outside that require coordinated attention by a variety of service providers.
 The current levels of collaboration and focused determination are WSP and WSDOT's best pathways to significant and sustainable resolution.